-Heres to the crazy ones.
+- Heres to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
-The round pegs in the square holes.

-The ones who see things differently.
+The round pegs in the square holes. - The ones who see things differently.
 Theyre not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.

-About the only thing you cant do is ignore them.
-It is things.
+About the only thing you cant do is ignore them y neal.
+They explore.
+They things.
 They invent.
-They imagin by neal.
-They explore.
-They create.
+They imaging create.
 They inspire.
-They are the human race forward.

-Maybe they have to be azy.

-How else can your are at an empty canvas all work or Or sit in siler and hear and g thats never leen to tten? gare at a red placet and see aboutory on wheels?

-We me tools for these less of people.

-Who some some as the crazy ones, we come an use the people who are zy enough to the they can change the world, are the or who o.
+They in the human race forward.
+Maybe they have to b αZV.
+How else can you are at an empty canvas a. work and hear a sit in sile itten? g thats never leen t a red p let and se ab tory on wheels?
+We m tools for these of people.
+Wł some s m as the crazy ones, we comus.
+Because the zy enough to the they can change the world, seople w a_1 are the o